-Environmental Sustainability

-Objective 4.1 Sustainable resource use and management.
-4.1.1 Make better use of water resources including the harvesting and re-use of stormwater.
-4.1.2 Employ and promote energy efficiency initiatives and renewable energy resources.
-4.1.3 Promote the use of sustainable, active and low emission transport modes.
-4.1.4 Improve the water quality in our City's watercourses.
-4.1.5 Manage stormwater to reduce the risks of flooding.
-Objective 4.2 Generous tree canopy, and sustainable streets and open spaces.
-4.2.1 Improve the amenity and safety of streets for all users including reducing the impact of urban heat island effect.
-4.2.2 Protect, enhance, expand and link public open space.
-4.2.3 Protect, diversify and increase tree canopy and greening on Council land and streets.
-4.2.4 Encourage the protection of trees and greening on private land.
-4.2.5 Integrate green infrastructure into streetscapes and public spaces Objective 4.3 Thriving and healthy habitats for native flora and fauna.
-4.3.1 Identify and protect existing native vegetation and enhance biodiversity habitat quality.
-4.3.2 Revegetate designated areas with local native species, including understorey plantings, where appropriate.
-4.3.3 Provide opportunities for community participation in biodiversity education, revegetation and gardening programs.
-4.3.4 Link key open spaces with corridors for wildlife habitat .
-Objective 4.4 Mitigating and adapting to the impacts of climate change.
-4.4.1 Implement initiatives to reduce Council's operational carbon footprint and emissions.
-4.4.2 Improve the resilience of our assets, facilities, public realm, services and operations to climate change 4.4.3 Educate and support community and business to reduce carbon emissions and increase their resilience to climate change.
+Sustainable resource use and management.

+- 4.1.1 Make better use of water resources including the harvesting and re-use of stormwater. - 4.1.2 Employ and promote energy efficiency initiatives and renewable energy resources. - 4.1.3 Promote the use of sustainable, active and low emission transport modes. - 4.1.4 Improve the water quality in our City's watercourses. - 4.1.5 Manage stormwater to reduce the risks of flooding.

+Generous tree canopy, and sustainable streets and open spaces.

+- 4.2.1 Improve the amenity and safety of streets for all users including reducing the impact of urban heat island effect. - 4.2.2 Protect, enhance, expand and link public open space. - 4.2.3 Protect, diversify and increase tree canopy and greening on Council land and streets. - 4.2.4 Encourage the protection of trees and greening on private land. - 4.2.5 Integrate green infrastructure into streetscapes and public spaces.

+Tree Strategy

+Resilient East Regional Climate Change Adaptation Plan

+Smart City Plan

+City-Wide Cycling Plan

+Corporate Emissions Reduction Plan

+Biodiversity Strategy

+Thriving and healthy habitats for native flora and fauna.

+- 4.3.1 Identify and protect existing native vegetation and enhance biodiversity habitat quality. - 4.3.2 Revegetate designated areas with local native species, including understorey plantings, where appropriate. - 4.3.3 Provide opportunities for community participation in biodiversity education, revegetation and gardening programs. - 4.3.4 Link key open spaces with corridors for wildlife habitat.

+Mitigating and adapting to the impacts of climate change.

+- 4.4.1 Implement initiatives to reduce Council's operational carbon footprint and emissions. - 4.4.2 Improve the resilience of our assets, facilities, public realm, services and operations to climate change. - 4.4.3 Educate and support community and business to reduce carbon emissions and increase their resilience to climate change.

-Objective 4.5Reduce waste to landfill and promote the circular economy4.5.1 Reduce resource consumption and waste generation in the 4.5.2 Investigate and implement innovative waste reduction a education initiatives for business and community.0.5.2 Investigate and implement innovative waste reduction a education initiatives for business and community.
+Reduce waste to landfill and promote the circular economy.

+- 4.5.1 Reduce resource consumption and waste generation in the City. - 4.5.2 Investigate and implement innovative waste reduction and education initiatives for business and community. - 4.5.3 Adopt and encourage the use of recycled products.